jackhdewey/smc-physics/README.md

 # smc-physics
-Sequential Monte Carlo inference of latent physical properties from trajectory observations
+Infering latent physical properties of rigid bodies from trajectory observations, using Sequential Monte Carlo (particle filtering) with MCMC rejuvenation.